A comprehensive list, in descending order of seriousness.

 Duncan Ferguson (Everton): 7 matches, three for a red card for violent conduct (punching Wigan’s Paul Scharner) and a further four for pushing Pascal Chimbonda in the face after his sending off, 2006.

 Chris Kamara (Swindon Town): 6 weeks for elbowing Shrewsbury Town’s Jim Melrose, breaking Melrose’s cheekbone, 1988.
-Kamara became the first player in England to be convicted in court for on-field violence.
+Kamara became the first player in England ever to be convicted in court for on-field violence.
 He was fined £1,200 for causing grievous bodily harm and also ordered to pay £250 compensation.
 His claims of being provoked by racially abusive comments were not accepted.

 Ronnie Rees (Notts Forest): 6 weeks in 1970, apparently, but I can’t find confirmation or any detail of the offence.